relaycorp/veraid-js/README.md

 As of this writing, only [`@relaycorp/webcrypto-kms`](https://www.npmjs.com/package/@relaycorp/webcrypto-kms) supports this functionality.

-## Node.js version support

-This library requires Node.js v16.9 or newer, but going forward we will follow the Node.js release schedule.

 ## Contributions

 We love contributions!
 If you haven't contributed to a Relaycorp project before, please take a minute to [read our guidelines](https://github.com/relaycorp/.github/blob/master/CONTRIBUTING.md) first.